ciaobella99/Generating-Real-time-Bird-s-eye-view-Object-Distribution-Maps-from-Fisheye-Cameras/README.md

 ---

-## 🛠 System Architecture & Modules
+## II.
+System Architecture & Modules

 The system is integrated using **ROS1 (Robot Operating System)** to manage real-time data streaming and inter-process communication.